Do you know your LGBTQ history?

 1967: The Sexual Offences Act decriminalises sex between two men over 21 ‘in private’

-1969: The Stonewall riots occurred in the USA.
+1969: The Stonewall riots occur in the USA.
 Read more here.

 1979: The Harry Benjamin International Gender Dysphoria Association (now known as World Professional Association for Transgender Health) is founded.